 - The Five Eyes community building shared projects from the ground up, rather than sharing finished intelligence.
 This is thanks to the unclassified nature of OSINT

 - Inter-departmental communication.
 Why not query unclassified finished reports (both past and present) from across the government as an easier way to consume your own material?

 For the last 10 years, Constella has been planning for this moment.
 A moment when governments and businesses alike recognise the multi-layered value of open-source data.
 We already provide a scalable, automated technology solution for capturing & illuminating digital content, conversations, and identities from the widest reach of the surface, deep and dark web.

 When it comes to planning your strategic OSINT transformation, Constella Intelligence provides a suite of products & services to serve central government & law enforcement communities.
 Whether for criminal investigations, enhanced due diligence, pre-emptive R&D, or identifying at-risk persons and groups, we can help.
-For the full CSIS ‘Maintaining the Intelligence Edge’ report, click here.
+Visit csis.org for the full CSIS ‘Maintaining the Intelligence Edge’ report.

 To learn more about our products & services to help you accelerate criminal investigations, request a demo and we’ll get in touch.

 By Lindsay Whyte, UK Regional Director at Constella Intelligence.